 Heartworm is transmitted by mosquitos, Leishmania by sandflies, and the other diseases by ticks.
 The time between exposure to the parasite and becoming unwell for some of these diseases can vary from weeks to years and the symptoms themselves can be vague and non-specific.
 Even with prompt diagnosis and treatment, infection can sometimes result in severely disabling chronic problems or even fatal disease.

-1. Vaccination against Leishmania - please contact the clinic as the vaccine is vary rarely available in the UK now
+1. Vaccination against Leishmania - don't hesitate to get in touch with the clinic at Forest Vets as the vaccine is vary rarely available in the UK now

 2. Prevention of Heartworm